 The rules are:

 Any motorist who attempts to prevent a rider from splitting by physically intervening in the lane with their car or door is also against the law.
 It’s a breath of fresh air to lane split in California.
-Similar to California’s lane-splitting law, Arizona’s lane-filtering law also has some specifics to understand the law better.
+Similar to California’s lane-splitting law, Arizona’s lane-filtering law also has some specifics to help people understand the law better.

-Recently, Arizona passed legislation that outlaws “lane filtering” strategies.
+Recently, Arizona passed legislation that outlaws “lane filtering ” strategies.
 As of September 24, motorcycle riders in Arizona are allowed to weave in and out of traffic up to a junction on congested roadways.
 This new rule makes lane filtering acceptable on two-way highways with a 45 mph speed limit.

 Motorbikes making the bend have a 15 mph speed restriction.
 Lane filtering or lane splitting proponents claim it is beneficial because it allows motorcycle riders to save time and fuel.